So you have a weight loss goal. Are you counting calories after you eat?

 Why you shouldn’t be counting calories after you eat

 And here’s why.
 If you are trying to lose weight and then input your calorie count via your phone app or note them down in your journal, you are probably thinking you’re on the right track.
 But you know what?
 That doesn’t help.

 Counting your calories is certainly crucial is you are working on losing weight or managing your weight.
+It is also important if you’ve just undergone weight loss surgery like a gastric bypass weight loss which could lead to removing 60% of your excess body fats.
 But it isn’t easy to accurately estimate how many calories you consume throughout the day.
 This is even harder when you sit down at the end of the day to calculate the calorie count of what you ate.

 What’s the right way, then?

 Here are three tips to put you back on your weight loss track!

 Decide what your daily calorie count is going to be

 When you want to lose weight, you must make sure that you lose more calories than you consume.
 There are several calorie calculators you can install on your smartphone.
 An example is this calculator that also considered daily activity in relation to your goals when you decide on your calorie intake.

 Allocate calories to different meals and snacks for the day

 Decide how you plan to spread out your calorie quota throughout the day.
 This includes your breakfast, lunch and dinner and your snacks and beverages.